centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-sap-hana.md

 ### User account

-An user with rights on SYS schema is needed.
+A user with rights on the SYS schema is needed.

 ### Test the connection

-An example of command to test database connection:
+Here is an example of command to test the connection to the database:

 ```/usr/sap/hdbclient/hdbsql -n saphanadb\_servername:31041 -d databasename -u username -p password```